AndreaChen0301/Project3/README.md

 2. Run data.sh, getEnglish.sh, and splitData.sh respectively

 3. There's a directory for each research question.
-In order to get analysis for each part, run submit script in each directory
+In order to get analysis for each part, run submit or shell script in each directory

        q1/submit1.sh
-       q2/submit.sh
+       q2/q2Analysis.sh
        q3/submit.sh

-4. All the data are stored in directories (steam_review, q1, q2, q3) in `workspace/linmaneechot/`
+4. All the data are stored in directories (steam_review, q1, q2, q3) in `/workspace/linmaneechot/`